Pittsburgh Penguins: Hockey Hall of Fame

 The Pittsburgh Penguins presently acknowledge an affiliation with a number of inductees to the Hockey Hall of Fame.
-Inductees affiliated with the Penguins include 14 former players and five builders of the sport.
+Inductees affiliated with the Penguins include 15 former players and five builders of the sport.
 The four individuals recognized as builders by the Hockey Hall of Fame includes former head coaches, and general managers.

-In addition to builders and players, broadcasters and sports journalists have also been recognized by the Hockey Hall of Fame.
+In addition to builders and players, broadcasters and sports journalists have also been recognized by the Hockey Hall of Fame, however are not inductees.
 In 2001, radio play-by-play broadcaster Mike Lange, was awarded the Foster Hewitt Memorial Award from the Hall of Fame.
 In 2009, Dave Molinari, a sports journalist for the Pittsburgh Post-Gazette was awarded the Elmer Ferguson Memorial Award from the Hall of Fame.